|What is cytauxzoonosis? Transmission Symptoms Diagnosis Treatment Prevention|

 Outdoor/free-ranging cats are at greater risk of catching cytauxzoonosis, particularly those who roam wooded areas.
 This disease affects cats only, it can not be transmitted from cat to cat, cat to human or tick to human.

-Ticks are the intermediate host, meaning that they transmit the parasite from the bobcat to the domestic cat.
-This occurs during feeding when saliva containing the parasite is injected into the cat.
-Below is a brief outline of how the parasite is transmitted and affects your cat.
+Ticks are the intermediate host, which means that they transmit the parasite from the bobcat to the domestic cat.
+This occurs when the tick injects infected saliva into the cat during feeding.

 This can get a little complicated in places, in order to understand what happens, it is important to know about the life cycle of this parasite.